Medicine Bow, Wyoming: Education

 Public education in the town of Medicine Bow is provided by Carbon County School District Number 2.
 Zoned campuses include Medicine Bow Elementary School (grades K–6) and H.E.M.
 Junior/Senior High School (grades 7–12).

 Medicine Bow has a public library, a branch of the Carbon County Library System.

+Newspaper

+The Medicine Bow Post was a weekly newspaper published in town for 18 years from 1977 to 1995.

 In popular culture

 Much of the Western novel The Virginian and subsequent television series of the same name were set in or near Medicine Bow.

 Chapter XXVIII from Jules Verne's Around the World in Eighty Days involves a subplot about making a train pass through an unsafe bridge near Medicine Bow.

+The 1950 film Devil's Doorway takes place in and around Medicine Bow.

 In the 1960 episode of the television series Maverick entitled "The Misfortune Teller", hero Bret Maverick is nearly lynched by the citizens of Medicine Bow, under the mistaken impression that he is a swindler and the murderer of their late mayor.

 In an episode of Laramie ("The Track of the Jackal"), a wanted man is brought to Laramie who is wanted by a bounty hunter to be turned in at Medicine Bow.

 A song on the 1985 Waterboys album "This Is The Sea" is titled Medicine Bow.

+Mr. Santa Maria, a character from German comedy films Der Schuh des Manitu and Traumschiff Surprise – Periode 1, is from Medicine Bow.